yoel7/exercise-05-memory-game/README.md

 # exercise-05-memory-game
+This exercise is part of exercises repository found AT https://github.com/kob-e/exercises

+If you finish the exercise you can request to add your repo here (add a finished project)[https://github.com/kob-e/exercises/issues/new?assignees=kob-e&labels=Add+a+project+to+hall+of+fame&template=add-a-finished-project.md&title=]
 ## Rules
 - Cards are to be shuffled on load or restart
 - Code should know how to handle matched and unmatched cards